Steamcord/steamcord-docs/src/index.md

 ### Discord Settings

+#### Discord Guild ID

-To reward players for being a member of your Discord guild, click the "Add to Discord" button to add the bot to your guild.
+To reward players for being a member of your Discord guild, click the `CONNECT TO GUILD` button to add the bot to your guild.

+#### Discord Role ID

+To reward players with a Discord role, create a role and paste its ID into the `Discord Role ID` field.

+> Ensure the reward role is positioned below the bot's role.

+You can find your role ID by sending a message containing `\@{ROLE_NAME}`, eg. `\@linked`, and copying the numeric portion.
+Alternatively, navigate to the `Advanced` settings category and enable `Developer Mode`, then right-click on the role and select `Copy ID`.

+Toggle the switches below to set the requirements for the role.
+If a player no longer meets the specified requirements, the role will be removed.

 ### Steam Settings

-To reward for players for being a member of your Steam group, paste your Steam group's ID into the `Steam Group ID` field.
+To reward for players for being a member of your Steam group, paste your Steam group  ID into the `Steam Group ID` field.

+You can find your Steam group ID on your group's edit profile page.

 ### Game Specific Setup